Life in Vet School

 If you don’t think specializing is for you, the next most common thing is to become an ambulatory practitioner.
 You will get to see a plethora of things and I think the best part is watching your patients grow throughout the year.
 A big focus of the ambulatory practitioner is preventative health.
 Vaccines, deworming, and floating teeth usually bring a veterinarian to a farm annually which allows a great opportunity to build a relationship with the farms in your area.

 That’s all for now.
-I hope you enjoy the ups, downs, and all-arounds of equine medicine as much as I do.
+I hope you enjoy the ups, downs, and

 -Jeremy Shaba